Skip to content

 public static void main (String arg[]){

-// install a security manager
+// installation of a security manager

 try{

-srvEcho serverEcho = new srvEcho();
+srvEcho serveurEcho=new srvEcho();

 } catch (Exception e){